Heart attack misdiagnosis or delayed diagnosis compensation claims

 STEMI occurs when there is a total blockage of a coronary artery.
 NSTEMI, which is more common, is a partial blockage of one or more coronary arteries.
 Both result in serious damage to the heart muscle.

-Reasons for a misdiagnosis or delayed diagnosis
+Reasons for misdiagnosis or delayed diagnosis of a heart attack

 There are many reasons why this may occur including:

 - The patient’s poor history or difficult presentation